lukso-network/docs/docs/faq/network/validator.md

 ### How can I save gas when depositing funds for multiple validators.

 Use the official LUKSO deposit launchpad to assist with generating validator credentials and sending validator deposit transactions. **Be careful of phishing websites.
 Make sure you are on a genuine LUKSO domain before connecting any wallet or sending tokens.**

-### Can I run a validator node without using Docker?

-Currently the LUSKO CLI uses Docker for the client orchestration.
-If you would like you run a node without Docker you would have to set up the configuration yourself without using the LUKSO CLI.

 ## Security